USD ($)

 «Switching vs Routing | What is the ...

-In this article, we have explained trunking in networking, its types, advantages, and disadvantages.
-We have also shown the steps for configuring trunks and best practices to follow when working with trunking.
+In this article, we explain trunking in networking, its types, and benefits advantages.
+We have also covered trunking configurations, best practices and troubleshooting tips.

 CCNA Training OnlineJoin the online course for CCNA certification.Explore course